tgirke/rcf/events_large.md

 ---
 layout: page
-title: Monthly HPC and big data processing tutorials
+title: Annual workshop on HPC and big data processing
 ---

-## Linux
+## HPC

 To be added soon.

-## HPC

 ## Big data processing

 To be added soon.

 ## Cloud computing